vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Plate 115

-Nagarī: Crossbar of toran. a
+Nagarī: Crossbar of toraṇa

 About the obverse side of the lintel (Plate 115; see also below, Plates 141–142) Williams observes:

 The subjects of the [obverse] of this same crossbar remain to be identifieḍThe third panel from the right (not the center of the lintel) [below, Plate 154] shows a seated figure with twisted locks in meditation, surrounded by four worshippers; despite the lack of the club, this might represent Lakulīśa.
 If so, the remaining scenes are presumably Saiva. ´ 51

 50 The end of the story may be supplied as it is told in the Mahābhārata (see also below, pp. 592 ff.).
-Mahādeva reveals himself and Arjuna falls to his knees MBh 3.40.55–56: tato devam. mahādevam. giriśam. ś¯ulapān. inam |
+Mahādeva reveals himself and Arjuna falls to his knees MBh 3.40.55–56: tato devam. mahādevam. giriśam. ś¯ulapāṇinam |

 dadarśa phalgunas tatra saha devyā mahādyutim k 55 k

-sa jānubhyām. mahīm. gatvā śirasā pran. ipatya ca |
+sa jānubhyām. mahīm. gatvā śirasā praṇipatya ca |

 prasādayāmāsa haram. pārthah. parapuram. jayah. k 56 k

-Arjuna asks for forgiveness and receives a boon.
-Arjuna asks for the terrible Pāśupata weapon also called ‘Brahmaśiras’ (MBh 3.41):
+Arjuna asks for forgiveness and receives a booṇArjuna asks for the terrible Pāśupata weapon also called ‘Brahmaśiras’ (MBh 3.41):

 bhagavan dadāsi cen mahyam. kāmam. prītyā vr. s.adhvaja |